Who is this One Dog Clapping Person anyway?

 Like that's a good description to distinguish he.
 You can do better than that

 Oh, ok.
-One Dog Clapping is Flipdog, a 40-something musician with a little home recording set up which produces denserock, a neologism which he uses to describe his music and which, like all genre names, is essentially meaningless.
+One Dog Clapping is Flipdog, now a 50-something musician with a little home recording set up which produces denserock, a neologism which he uses to describe his music and which, like all genre names, is essentially meaningless.
 Whereas he used to say he wrote songs, he now conceives it as more of a channelling exercise, and refuses to try to explain it.

 His home recording history began in 1994 when he borrowed his dad's Tascam 4-track machine for a weekend, along with his (then) girlfriends bass guitar and her brothers Yamaha DD-6 drum machine.
 He was immediately hooked, even though the results of that weekends work sound laughable today (by laughable, read shit).